-It is the policy of the Decatur Police Department to expeditiously respond to and thoroughly investigate all reports of incidents involving runaway, abandonment, abduction, or missing children.
+It is the policy of the Decatur Police Department to expeditiously respond to and thoroughly investigate all reports of incidents involving runaway, abandonment, abduction, missing or unidentified children.
 A child who is missing under unusual circumstances shall be considered "at risk" until sufficient information to the contrary is confirmed (CALEA 41.2.6a).